 - The surgeon scrapes the inside lining of the uterus and cervix.

 The procedure is used to take samples of the tissue, and to relieve heavy bleeding in some instances.

 Dietary adjustments, starting about 14 days before a period may help some women with certain mild menstrual disorders, such as cramping.
-The general guidelines for a healthy diet apply to everyone; they include eating plenty of whole grains, fresh fruits and vegetables, and avoiding saturated fats and commercial junk foods.
+The general guidelines for a healthy diet apply to everyone; they include properly hydrating, eating plenty of whole grains, fresh fruits and vegetables, and avoiding saturated fats and commercial junk foods.